 Sea Breeze Services: Pool Draining and Cleaning

-The equipment required includes: A large pump with 3 inch lines, a hose with high pressure nozzle to wash pool from a distance, muriatic acid, and a small electric pump.
+The equipment required includes A large pump with 3-inch lines, a hose with a high-pressure nozzle to wash the pool from a distance, muriatic acid, and a small electric pump.

 A pool draining/cleaning should not be conducted too frequently.
 A pool that is overexposed to acid and hazardous fumes too often can ultimately become unsafe.
 Contact us here at Sea Breeze Services if you have any further questions on pool draining and cleaning, or need assistance with performing this task.